appirio-digital/ezbake/CONVENTIONS.md

   icing: [
     {
       description: 'Says a tongue twister',
-      cmd: ['say', '"how much would could a woodchuck chuck if a woodchuck could chuck wood"'] },
+      cmd: ['say', 'how much would could a woodchuck chuck if a woodchuck could chuck wood'] },
     {
       description: 'Says a tongue twister',
-      cmd: ['echo', `"job's done"`]
+      cmd: ['echo', `job's done`]
     }
   ]
 }